adikabintang/kolor-di-dinding/os/linux_file_system_basic.md

 ```

 ## Type of file: link
 Link is like a shortcut.
+It points to the inode through a file.
 There are two kinds of links:
 - Hard link
 - Soft link/symbolic link